Use of prototypes slashes design times

 The potential of 3D printing is only just being realised and developed

 With the projected revenue for 3D printing expected to rise from 6 billion dollars in 2016 to 21 billion in 2020, and with 71% of manufacturers currently using 3D printing, it’s clear that 3Dprinting is a growing and necessary part of manufacturing and bioengineering.
+Also, whilst the popularity for 3D printing grows the price continues to fall, making 3d printers accessible for as low as 500 dollars.
 We can also look forward to new innovations in 3D printing which will enable the development of even more accurate prototyping at lower costs leading to more innovative products and materials which we have never before been possible.